 Keep an eye on your Impression Share

 If Amazon start to roll out this testing across more products or other markets (or worse, both), then this could be bad news for other retailers.
-ClickThrough Marketing noted above that testing looks to have begun around the 20th December 2016, just in time for Christmas!
+ClickThrough Marketing noted that testing looks to have begun around the 20th December 2016, just in time for Christmas!
 Both ClickThrough and Merkle have noticed Impression Share start to increase over the past few weeks, something which you should definitely keep an eye on if you are selling homeware products.

 Smaller retailers will be worst hit